A Beginner's Color Palette: Limited vs Semi-Limited

 When to add a New Color:

-If you find yourself consistently mixing a specific color over and over again, see if you can find it already pre-made.
-You will be able to save yourself time and money by just purchasing it.
+A good indication of when it is time to purchase a new color is if you find yourself consistently mixing a specific color over and over again.
+More likely than not, you can find a close approximation already pre-made.
+In the end this to save you time and money by just purchasing it. zsx;.
+9

 Why I recommend a Semi-Limited Palette: